Different types of PhD

 Is there a specific professional type degree in your field?
 If so, and your goal is professional development, then a professional type degree is your best choice.
 This degree not only allows you to conduct research and be taught skills, they often work with companies or in practical settings.

 However, if there is no subject specific degree for your field, then a traditional PhD is best for you.
 This qualification gives you much more freedom of choice of what and where you study.
-PhD Centre have many PhD services to help you from the application and proposal to the full PhD thesis writing.
+PhD Centre have many services to help you, from the PhD application help to the full PhD thesis writing.

 When do you want to study a PhD degree?